-In entertainment, there’s very little you can do about your salary in your first entry-level position -- assistants are typically offered a certain rate, especially at agencies, and that’s that (though collective bargaining and social campaigns like #PayUpHollywood are slowly raising the bar on these rates).
+In entertainment, there’s very little you can do about your salary in your first entry-level position -- assistants are typically offered a certain rate, especially at agencies, and that’s that.
 But just because you don’t have much power to negotiate when you start your career doesn’t mean you should hold on to that bad habit forever, nor does it mean you should settle for a job that's massively underpaying you.

-Unless a company has uniform starting salaries (for assistants, these will often be public information, as many companies promoted their wage increases in the trades in response to social activism), you should negotiate.
+Unless a company has uniform starting salaries (for assistants, these will often be public information, as many companies promoted their wage increases in the trades a few years ago in response to #PayUpHollywood and social activism), you should negotiate.
 And certainly, as you move up in your career, you're likely to come across a version of the question, “What are your salary requirements?” in a job interview.
 But how exactly do you negotiate your salary, particularly in an industry that knows it's competitive?

-Once you're in the salary conversation, do your best to avoid throwing out a number first.
-Try to force the interviewer or hiring manager to show their cards, so you know what you have to work with.
-If HR asks about your salary requirements, pivot with, “Well, I’m actually curious, what is the salary range you anticipated for this position?”
-If you get an answer that’s way higher than you expected/wanted, that’s great!
+The salary conversation itself depends on whether the range was listed or not, and how big of a range it was.
+If no range was listed, or the range was too big to be meaningful, you'll probably be asked about your salary requirements during the interview process.
+Do your best to avoid throwing out a number first.
+Try to force the interviewer or hiring manager to show their cards, so you know what you have to work with -- when asked about your requirements, pivot with, “Well, I’m actually curious, what is the salary range you anticipated for this position?”
 It gives you room to bring up other types of negotiations -- maybe for flex time or more benefits.

 If the hiring manager doesn’t let you get away with the pivot technique, DO NOT give up and tell them your current salary.
 In California, it’s actually illegal for them to ask, which gives you a big advantage.
 Start off with a question about benefits – what’s the vacation policy, 401K, insurance coverage, stock options, bonuses, etc. This will allow you to assess how much you need to make as base salary to maintain (or really, to improve – the goal here is to move up in the world!) your current lifestyle.
 Then, you can offer a range.
 The range should start at the lowest number you’re willing to take based on how good the benefits are and go up $10-$25k from there, or whatever’s reasonable based on your research.
 They might only offer your minimum, but there's always a chance you'll get lucky with an offer that's in the middle or top of your range.
 The beauty of giving a range is that it helps you avoid giving a number that's lower than what they had in mind -- if you say you were thinking $60K, and they were going to offer $75K, they will probably accept your low standard, costing you a ton of money!